The War on Drugs

 Buy Banamex anyone?

-In short, decriminalising drugs would lead to widespread economic collapse and alarm.
+and alarm.
 And the Mr Bigs of the business would have to get real jobs.

 Decriminalise, and let society go to pot